KosBow/Kos-portfolio/README.md

 A personal portfolio website built with React, TypeScript, Vite, and Tailwind CSS.
-Showcases projects, skills, and contact information to help secure IT roles in Sweden and beyond.
+Showcases projects, skills, and contact information.

 Table of Contents